Chaitali786/MVT-Demo/README.md

 - To access the Django admin interface, go to `http://127.0.0.1:8000/admin/` and log in with your superuser credentials.
 - Navigate to the `/users` page to view the list of user names and emails.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-You can customize this README template according to your project details and preferences.
-Make sure to replace placeholders like `[Your Name]`, `[Date of Creation]`, and `https://github.com/your_username/django-user-management.git` with your actual information and repository URL.